alchemy-swift/aws/README.md

-# alchemy-aws
+# Alchemy AWS

-A description of this package.
+Support for AWS integration with Alchemy.
+Currently provides S3 integration for `Filesystem` with the AlchemyS3 package.